Find Affordable College Courses

 Full Human Development & Family Studies at Corning Community College Report

-Community College of Allegheny County landed the #8 spot in the 2023 rankings for the most popular associate degree human development and family studies programs.
-Located in the city of Pittsburgh, CCAC is a public college with a large student population.
+With a ranking of #8, Community College of Allegheny County did quite well on this year’s most popular schools for human development and family studies students working on their associate degree.
+Located in the city of Pittsburgh, CCAC is a public school with a fairly large student population.

 About 96% of the students majoring in human development at the school are women while 4% are male.